jimmygizmo/linkspeed/README.md

 ---------------------------------------------------------------------------
 ### 2. Launch the Docker Compose Full Stack, thus launching:
-- Async FastAPI Python application in a Python container.
+- Async FastAPI Python application in a Python container
-- PostGIS PostgreSQL DB Server in a PostGIS container.
+- PostGIS PostgreSQL DB Server in a PostGIS container
-- Jupyter Notebook Server in a Python container.
+- Jupyter Notebook Server in a Python container

-#### NOTE: Database and tables are automatically created upon first startup and persisted by Docker.
+#### NOTE: Database and tables are automatically created upon first startup and persisted by Docker. initial data must be loaded separately at this time but data seeding may soon be automated.

     docker compose up